hamishwillee/PX4-user_guide/en/modules/modules_driver.md

 actuator_controls topics, does the mixing and writes the PWM outputs.

 ### Implementation
-Currently the module is implementd as a threaded version only, meaning that it runs in its own thread instead of on the work queue.
+Currently the module is implemented as a threaded version only, meaning that it runs in its own thread instead of on the work queue.

 ### Example